LikeTheSalad/android-stem/README.md

 </resources>
 ```
 Every template must start with the `template_` prefix (this prefix will be
 removed for the resolved string).
-Also, every the placeholder must have
+Also, every placeholder must have
 this format: `${ANOTHER_STRING_NAME}`.

 A template can contain from zero to any amount of placeholders.
 Any string within your values folder (even other templates) can be referenced